-The National Wind Technology Center features dynamometers that can test water power-take-off systems for turbines and some wave devices over a wide range of capacity ratings—from 1 kilowatt (kW) to 5 megawatts (MW).
+The National Wind Technology Center features dynamometer research facilities that can test water power-take-off systems for turbines and some wave devices over a wide range of capacity ratings—from 1 kilowatt (kW) to 5 megawatts (MW).

 Dynamometers can test water turbine drivetrains by replacing the rotor and blades of a turbine with a powerful motor.
-NREL's dynamometer test facilities can validate new drivetrain designs and test a variety of components and subsystems—including generators, gearboxes, mechanical or electro-dynamic brakes, power electronics, control systems, and software.
+NREL's dynamometer research facilities can validate new drivetrain designs and test a variety of components and subsystems—including generators, gearboxes, mechanical or electro-dynamic brakes, power electronics, control systems, and software.
 Manufacturers and design engineers can use our facilities to study system performance and the integration of generators and power electronics with the electric grid, to perform accelerated lifetime testing, and to develop software.

 Overall capabilities include the ability to:

 - Perform steady-state testing to determine a turbine's power curve

 - Conduct highly accelerated tests in which the turbine is intentionally overloaded to determine its useful operating lifetime

 - Use "model-in-the-loop" techniques to emulate various system parameters with computer simulations that are operating in real time.